Dynamosuchus: Postcrania

 The cervical (neck) vertebrae have a variety of features shared with various pseudosuchians, such as pits below the postzygapophyses (rear connecting plates), expanded neural spines, and a strong keel on the underside.
 Dorsal vertebrae near the shoulder have a pair of centrodiapophyseal laminae, buttress-like crests connecting the diapophyses (rib facets) to the centrum (spool-shaped lower portion of each vertebra).
 These crests are shared with Ornithosuchus but absent in Riojasuchus and unknown in Venaticosuchus.
 In most other respects, the dorsal vertebrae of Dynamosuchus are more similar to Riojasuchus than Ornithosuchus.
 For example, Dynamosuchus lacks prezygodiapophyseal and postzygodiapophyseal laminae.
 These crests, present in Ornithosuchus, connect the diapophyses to the zygapophyses (vertebral connecting plates).

 Dynamosuchus's osteoderms are set in two rows along the back, are somewhat square-shaped, and are densely textured by radiating ridges and grooves.
 Osteoderms at the front of the body often have a sideways-oriented peak-like projection.
 The forelimb bones are thick and generally strongly built.
 The radius expands towards the wrist more so than Ornithosuchus, while the humeral head is not as developed as that of Riojasuchus.
 The hip has an overall shape like that of Ornithosuchus, with a smooth and straight upper portion of the ilium, a long pubis, and three sacral vertebrae.
 Like other ornithosuchids, the hindlimb bones are large and have prominent and/or unusual muscle scars.
 These include an anterior trochanter at the top of the femur, and a knob-like scar for the iliofibularis muscle on the shaft of the fibula.
 The iliofibularis attachment is located about 1/3rd down the shaft of the fibula in Dynamosuchus, while it is about halfway down in Riojasuchus.

 Classification

 The relations of Dynamosuchus were investigated using a phylogenetic analysis adapted from Ezcurra et al. (2017).
 The analysis found Dynamosuchus as a sister taxon to Venaticosuchus based on a semilunar depression on the parabasisphenoid and an L-shaped quadratojugal.
 The Dynamosuchus + Venaticosuchus clade is itself sister to Riojasuchus based on a strongly downturned premaxilla and expanded outer radius.
 Ornithosuchus is found to be the most basal ornithosuchid, and ornithosuchids are related to erpetosuchids and aetosaurs, replicating the results of Ezcurra et al. (2017).

 The following cladogram is based on the results of the phylogenetic analysis:

+Palaeobiology

+Life history

+Osteohistological evidence reveals that D. collisensis developed ontogenetically at a rapid, sustained pace, unlike the later crocodylomorphs but like poposauroids and early loricatans.